atamahjoubfar/docker-quickstart-cheatsheet/README.md

-# docker-quickstart-cheatsheet
+# Docker Quick-start Cheatsheet
-This is a quick-start guide, more like a cheatsheet for docker containers.
+This is a quick-start guide, more like a cheatsheet for Docker containers.

 ### Basic concepts
 Container is like a virtual machine, which uses the Linux kernel of the host machine.
 Each container has its own independent Linux environment and namespace, but all of the containers running on a server share the same kernel.
 Docker is a tool for making and managing containers, just like VirtualBox is a tool for managing virtual machines.